annethye/learn-git/snapfit_robots_inc.md

 Author: codecademy <ccuser@codecademy.com>
 Date:   Thu Jun 13 14:04:57 2024 +0000

-    adding disclaimer, instructions and warranty
+    Adding disclaimer, instructions and warranty
 ```

 ### 11. Revise each file in whatever ways you’d like.
 Then add your changes to the staging area and make another commit.